top of page

 Anahuac National Wildlife Refuge

 Barn Swallow, American Wigeon, Gadwall, Pied-billed Grebe, Yellow-crowned Night Heron.
-Greater Yellow-legs, Lesser Yellowlegs, Forster's Tern, Crested Caracara, Willet, Brown Pelican, Lark Sparrow, White-faced Ibis.
+Greater Yellow-legs, Lesser Yellowlegs, Forster's Tern, Crested Caracara, Willet, Brown Pelican, Lark Sparrow, White-faced Ibis, Glossy Ibis.

 Farm roads back to Winnie